Astro Malaysia Holdings: History

-In 1996, All Asia Broadcast Centre was headquartered at Bukit Jalil and launched its own satellite subscription service.
+On 1 June 1996, Astro Malaysia Holdings which was headquartered at Bukit Jalil, launched its own satellite subscription service.
 At the same time, the MEASAT satellite network began with the launch of MEASAT 1.
 The new pay-television service named Astro launched and started broadcasting with 22 television channels and 8 music channels.
 The launch of more MEASAT satellites from 1998 onward allowed Astro to begin expanding its services.

 The company achieved the Multimedia Super Corridor status in year 1997.
 In 2003, it acquired Celestial Pictures.
-After two years, Astro bought an Indian radio station in Malaysia by the name of Time Highway Radio.
+After two years, Astro bought an Indian radio station in Malaysia by the name of THR.fm.
 It also launched its first IPTV subscription service based on content licensed from Goal TV.
 It also bought Yes Television (Hong Kong) Limited and Goal TV Asia Limited to distribute broadband and television content in the region.

 In 2006, Rohana Rozhan, CFO of AAAN, was elected as CEO of Astro Malaysia.
 On that same year, Astro launched Astro MAX, its first PVR service.
 In 2007, it launched its first VOD service, adding Hong Kong TVB dramas to the platform.

-On 28 April 2008, Astro cảm xúc was launched in Vietnam as a joint venture with HTVC.
+On 28 April 2008, Astro cảm xúc was launched in Vietnam as a joint venture with HTV.
 It was also picked up by Vietnam Cable Television to be carried nationally.
 On 14 June 2010, AAAN was delisted from the Main Market of Bursa Malaysia Securities following a successful takeover offer by Usaha Tegas Sdn Bhd.
 Thus, its company name was changed to Astro Holdings Sdn Bhd.
 In 2012, the company was listed again on Malaysia's stock market.